thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 ECW{aeb1c401}
 ```

-I hope you enjoyed it as much as I do, see you next year!
+I hope you enjoyed it as much as I did, see you next year!

 ## FSB as a service

-The downloadable [archive](/posts/binaries/ECW_2021/fsb_as_a_service.txz) contains elements used to build the docker image you can access to online.
+The downloadable [archive](/posts/binaries/ECW_2021/fsb_as_a_service.txz) contains elements used to build the docker image you can access online.
 It contains:

-* dynamic loader
+* a dynamic loader
-* c library
+* a C library
-* challenge binary
+* a challenge binary

 Let's start with a basic `checksec`: